CasparKielwein/Aaargh/Classes.md

 Sneak Attack supports Debuffs on Enemies and additional damage.

 ### Proficiencies
-__Skill Proficiency:__ Choose two skills from the following: Religion, Athletics, Heal, Charm __Armor Proficiency:__ You are proficient with all Light and Medium Armor.
+__Skill Proficiency:__ Choose two skills from the following: Stealth, Streetwise, Athletics, Charm, Thievery __Armor Proficiency:__ You are proficient with all Light and Medium Armor.

 __Starting Hit Points:__ 4 + Tough